Julia Schneider

-Julia Schneider (born 5 March 1990) is a German administrative scientist and politician of Alliance 90/The Greens who has been serving as a member of the Abgeordnetenhaus of Berlin since 2021.
+Julia Schneider (born 5 March 1990) is a German administrative scientist and politician of Alliance 90/The Greens who has been serving as a member of the Bundestag since 2025, having previously served as a member of the Abgeordnetenhaus of Berlin from 2021 to 2025.

 Early life and education

 Schneider was born in East Berlin in 1990, shortly before German reunification.
 She grew up in Neu-Hohenschönhausen and later Freiburg im Breisgau.
 After completing secondary school, she studied German-Spanish studies at the University of Regensburg and the Complutense University of Madrid from 2010 to 2013, graduating with a Bachelor of Arts.
 This was followed by further studies at the European University Viadrina in Frankfurt an der Oder, where she earned a Master of Arts in intercultural communication studies in 2016 and another in European studies in 2016.
 In 2020, she completed a postgraduate course in administrative sciences at Speyer University.

 Schneider speaks German, English, Spanish, French, and Polish.

 Early career

 After her studies, Schneider moved to Berlin and became a research assistant at the Bundestag, where she worked for Greens MdB Sven-Christian Kindler from 2017 to 2018.
 She was then a trainee at the Department for Interior and Sports in the Senate of Berlin from 2018 to 2020.
 In February 2021, she became a civil servant in the transport department.